ouvtk/ctepa.au/_drafts/dont-disregard-legacy.md

  - no "original" engineers left, together with a knowledge of a system intricate details;
  - just anything in the opposition to a greenfield development.

 This post is about broad definition of legacy as an old software system that still can be improved.
+[//]: # (Usually this comes with a product-led development.)
 [//]: # (and there is surely a business incentive to do so.)

 ## Where is legacy